flemesre/PHYS-449-final-project/Documentations/data.md

 If we lose that information, we won't be able to predict the halo mass exactly?

 hence the variance?

-## Interpretation of data

-data looks like

-3.063454018339792188e+13

-8.097707056114916992e+11

-this looks like the dark matter halo mass M/M_stellar

-(Recall log(M/M_stellar) in [11,13.4])(log 10?)

-each number repeats several times, so if this is the halo mass, it makes sense, since each halo has many particles, so they should all share the same halo mass

 # Data format